APHIS PHYTO

 APHIS PPQ Special Procedures for Cotton

-Section 4-2 Special Procedures - Commodity - Cotton was revised by APHIS on January 21, 2009.
-All editions of the APHIS Plant Protection and Quarantine (PPQ) Export Program Manual (XPM) published after that date include the new procedures.
+USDA APHIS PPQ Export Program Manual (XPM), Section 4-2 Special Procedurs - Commodity - Cotton, was revised by APHIS on January 21, 2009.
+All editions of the APHIS Plant Protection and Quarantine (PPQ) XPM published after that date include the new procedures.

 Some of these procedures are significant updates of the nationwide template for establishing compliance agreements with cotton warehouses.
-An enhancement to the procedure is the addition of an online fillable National Cotton Compliance Agreement (NCCA).
+An enhancement to the procedure is the addition of a National Cotton Compliance Agreement (NCCA) that can be completed online.
 Also available online is a fillable PPQ Form 572, Application for Inspection and Certification of Domestic Plants and Plant Products for Export.

 Chapter 3 of the Export Program Manual contains the general procedures for completing a PPQ Form 572.
-Chapter 3 describes what information is needed to determine a commodity's eligibility and import requirements as well as instructions for completing PPQ Form 572 using PCIT or the paper equivalent.
+The chapter includes instructions for completing PPQ 572 using PCIT or the paper equivalent.
 Applicants (shippers and freight forwarders) must submit completed PPQ 572s when requesting a phytosanitary certificate (PPQ Form 577).

 It is the applicant's (not the warehouse's) responsibility to submit a request for an export certificate in a timely manner.
 However, a warehouse with an NCCA may assist the applicant by performing the necessary inspections and then completing and sending the PPQ Form 572 to the applicant (not APHIS).
 Warehouses only need to provide an applicant with a hard (emailed or faxed) copy of a PPQ Form 572 because -- APHIS allows PHYTO applicants to submit either PCIT-generated or non PCIT- generated PPQ Form 572s when a PHYTO is needed.